moderndatacompany/dataos.info/docs/resources/lens/data_sources/flash.md

       - create or replace table m_products as (select * from product_data_master)
 ```

-How does this work??
+### **How Does This Process Work?**

-The flow of Flash works like this:
+The flow of Flash operates as follows:

-**Loading the Data:** In the datasets attribute, you provide the depot address of the source data you want to load into Flash.
-You also assign a name to this dataset, which Flash uses to create a view of the source data.
+**Data Loading:** The datasets attribute specifies the depot address of the source data to be loaded into Flash.
+A dataset name is also provided, which Flash uses to generate a view of the source data.

-**Creating Views:** Flash creates a view using the name you specified.
-This view allows you to reference the source data without directly querying the source itself.
+**View Creation:** Flash creates a view based on the assigned name, allowing for interaction with the source data without directly querying it.

-**Creating Tables:** Using this view, you can choose specific columns from this view for further operations.
+**Table Creation:** Specific columns from the generated view can be selected to define tables for further operations.

-**Used in Lens Model in SQL:** Once initialized, the tables created in the init attribute are used in SQL queries within Lens.
+**Usage in Lens Model(SQL):** The tables created through the `init` attribute are used in SQL queries within Lens.

-For example, in the manifest provided above, we first load the f_sales table from the source and create a view named sales from it.
-We then define a table called f_sales using this sales view.
+For example, in the manifest referenced, the `f_sales` table is first loaded from the source, and a view named `sales` is created.
+A table called `f_sales` is then defined using this sales view.
+This table is subsequently referenced in SQL models within Lens.

-Subsequently, in Lens, we create an SQL model that references the f_sales table defined earlier.

-> <b>Note</b> Flash directly uses deployment.yml manifest file to create a lens.
+> <b>Note</b> Flash directly uses the deployment.yml manifest file to create a Lens.

 ## Deployment Manifest File